brownsarahm/BrownSpring23/syllabus/grading.md

 ### Grading Examples

-If you always attend and get everything correct, you will earn and A and you won't need to submit the 4th portfolio check or assignment 13.
+If you always attend and get everything correct, you will earn and A and you won't need to submit the 4th portfolio check.

 #### Getting  an A Without Perfection